 Credit simple only has one record on me- that goes back to 2018- which is my credit card with ANZ- other than that- there is nothing on my account.
 This is probably the reason why I have a score of 574.
 They also don’t have my current address or current employer.
 So overall nothing interesting here- most of the details are wrong- I’m not going to do anything about that.

 They have details about my credit card, but no sign of any employer details.
-And for some reason, EVES realty made an inquiry into my credit file- which I find strange.
+And for some reason, EVE’s realty inquired into my credit file- which I find strange.
 Overall, Equifax seems to have a lot of information about me.
 They give me a score of 893.

 My credit file from Centrix is 8 years old.
 They have the address of every house I have lived in!

-The details in their report are vaguer than Equifax- but they do have my credit card and mortgage details on file.
+Their report details are vaguer than Equifax, but they do have my credit card and mortgage details on file.
 As well as my utility supplier- who have enquired about my credit file every time I have renewed my contract with them.

 Also interesting is that Harmoney and Lending crowd have made enquiries of “ID verification”.
 Overall, their details are correct.
 They give me a score of 850, which is similar to Equifax